YaleDataScience/old-site/_posts/2015-01-13-spring-2015-preview.md

 definitely consider | reading long would highly recommend | sense of accomplishment

+Similar terms show up on both sides, which is likely due to the fact that they occured very frequently throughout the entire corpus of reviews.
+So take that with a "*grain of salt*".

+Ok so let's draw some conclusions.
+We'd expect to see many of these terms.
+Intuition tells us that people like courses which are high quality ("*amazing class*", "*enjoyed lecture*") and not-too-hard ("*manageable workload*", "*low stress*", "*chill*").
+Similarly, people don't like low quality ("*lecture disorganized*") or overly difficult ("*required a lot*", "*reading long*").

+There are also some surprises.
+It seems like even if people are adament about how rewarding a class is ("*clear and helpful*", "*really interesting subject*", "*use in future*", "*sense of accomplishment*"), people won't take it.
+On the other hand, people seem to take some courses even if the reviewers are hesitant about it ("*hard to know*", "*interesting though*", "*grain of salt*").

+Want to draw some more conclusions?
+Try running our **[code](https://github.com/YaleDataScience/enroll)** for yourself!

 ### What's Next?
 The results section here just scraped the surface of what you can find from this model.
 For example, try adjusting the Dirichlet priors or adding topics.
 A model with 25 topics and smoothing priors around 0.1 or 0.01 will give topics related to individual courses.